 Nonetheless, if you wish to act as your own attorney in the courtroom, DUI Trainers & Consultants, LLC will provide you the same consulting services we provide to attorneys.
 Our advice will be limited to practical reviews of the Criminal Complaint and Discovery.
 You must be aware that, in acting as a Consulting Expert, we will not be acting as your attorney and no lawyer-client relationship is formed.
-For more information and our fee schedule, please go to www.duitrainers.com/consulting-expert
+Our services include: